MemDawg26/Programs/README.md

 accuracy of my model (75%).

 ### Code
-Now, my code for this train.py is just about the exact same as Tyner's code for Logical Regression.
+Now, my code for this train.py is just about the exact same as Tyner's code for Logistic Regression.
 The only difference is that we call a different model function, so I felt like I ought to do things a little bit differently.
 Thats what train2.py is.